empire/go-overview1.21/session-01/presentation.md

 We are lucky that the following program failed.
 It could silently succeed.

-Go 1.21.0 understands that it cannot even build code that says go 1.21.1 in its go.mod file
+Go 1.21.0 understands that it cannot even build code that says go 1.21.1 in its go.mod file.

 ```bash
 $ cat go.mod